HARDWOOD FLOORS & FLOORING

 TAKE A BALANCED APPROACH

 Conversely, gaps can occur between the floorboards if the conditions in your home become too dry.
 As summer humidity levels decrease during the winter, the floor starts to dry.
 Dry air causes wood to shrink and, eventually, the floorboards to separate.
 In this case, it's important to reset the moisture balance in your home by running a humidifier (in the same spot you ran your summer dehumidifier).
 This can restore moisture to your air and prevent these gaps in your flooring.

 Wood floors are also vulnerable to damage from normal wear and tear that occurs from high traffic, dirt and sunlight.
 In areas of your home that get a lot of use, sunlight and dirt damage, use floor mats or area rugs as added protection.
-Hardwood Floor Magazine recommends moving your rugs around periodically to avoid discoloration of the wood.
+Move your rugs around periodically to avoid discoloration of the wood.
 The rugs will help protect the floors from foot traffic, dirt and sunlight that wear away the finish and scratch the surface, and will make caring for wood floors even easier.

 With a regular maintenance routine and these basic care tips, it's easy to avoid this kind of damage to your wood floors.
 Along with these preventative steps, be sure to occasionally use a safe floor cleaner like Murphy® Oil Soap to remove dirt buildup and keep your floors looking great.